ryantorsparks/qUDA/README.md

 **Performance**

-The performance of these 3 are all significantly faster than the fastest kdb code I've seen.Floyd warshall and credit matrix functions seem to go about 10 times faster than the best q code I've seen, which is:
+The performance of these 3 are all significantly faster than the fastest kdb code I've seen.Floyd warshall and credit matrix functions seem to go about 10 times faster than the best q code I've seen, which is (a slightly slimmer version of http://code.kx.com/q/cookbook/shortestpath/):
 ```
 // floyd warshall k and q equivalent, benefits from slaves, credit matrix is very similar
 k){x&.Q.fc[{(min y+)'x}[+x]';x]}